· ·

 Photo: Casey Barber

-You can get pineapple, strawberry, or a swirl of either with vanilla–and of course you can get it in a helmet cup.
+You can get classic pineapple or a swirl with vanilla–and of course you can get it in a helmet cup.
 For my money, I’ll go with Dole Whip over Mister Softee any day.

 With so much of the best food at Citi Field available all around the stadium, you might not even make it to your seat!